-This course is for Juniors and Seniors.
 The course meets in alternating day fashion.
 Students will develop basic movement skills and knowledge of rules and strategies in a variety of activities.
 This will provide a well-rounded physical education experience and promote lifelong activities.
+This class may include fitness activities, team sports, and aquatics.